By Poulomi Das Jul. 13, 2018

 Image credit: BBC America

 In Killing Eve, the titular protagonist (Sandra Oh) is a disgruntled and desk-bound MI5 security officer who gets surreptitiously promoted as an off-the-books MI6 intelligence operative.
 Her position is triggered by her meticulous deduction at a top-secret meeting, where she claims that the killer – responsible for a trail of high-profile murders, including the recent death of a well-guarded victim – had to be a woman.
-How else can someone get close to the victim in public without being considered a threat?, she argues.
+How else can someone get close to the victim in public without being considered a threat, she argues.

 Eve’s nemesis is Villanelle (Jodi Comer), the high-flying and terrifying psychopath who kills her victims like a soulless maniac and whose eyes scream death.
 The kind of assassin whose gender doesn’t stop her from relishing her inherent brutality.
-Whether it is casually asking a target the name of the designer who designed his silk bedsheet before gauging his eyes out.
+Whether it is casually asking a target the name of the designer who designed his silk bedsheet before gouging his eyes out.
 Or chillingly threatening another, “I’m going to kill you nicely.
 But then I’m going to make a mess of your body afterward so it looks worse than it is.
 Just letting you know, okay?”

 As the show progresses, it’s evident why despite their cat-and-mouse game, Eve and Villanelle become obsessed with each other.
 They’re after all, two sides of the same coin: women whose lonely lives feel reinvigorated when they chase their respective targets.
 Women who’re hardly bothered about being likeable.
 Women who wear their vulnerabilities and ruthlessness on their sleeves, refusing to be trapped by their conscience.